abukhari148/abukhari148.github.io/content/posts/ccna/ccna-day-01.md

 It's the crappy little box that your ISP gives you when you sign up for internet.
 It's also the crappy little box that you have to reset every time your internet goes down.

 {{< admonition type=info title="Superpowers of a router?" open=true >}}
-It allows to send and receive data between different networks, and it also allows to connect to the internet and look a cute little videos.
+It allows to send and receive data between different networks, and it also allows to connect to the internet and look at cute little cat videos.
 {{< /admonition >}}

 ## And a Firewall?